mariam-giunashvili/Sales-Trends-Analysis-SQL/README.md

 # Sales Trends Analysis - SQL Portfolio Project

 ## Project Overview
-This project focuses on analyzing sales trends in the art market using SQL.
-The dataset includes sales data with information such as sale dates, galleries, artists, and sale prices.
-The analysis aims to identify trends in sales over time, highlight top-selling artists, and determine which galleries performed best.
+The goal of this project is to analyze sales trends in the art market using SQL.
+The analysis shows trends in sales over time, identify top-selling artists, determine which galleries performed best and to provide some other interesting approaches

-## Dataset Description
+## Description of the Dataset
-The dataset used in this project contains detailed information on art sales transactions, specifically focusing on galleries, artists, and the artworks they sold.
-It was sourced from a collection of records documenting sales data, providing a comprehensive view of the art market across multiple years.
-The data includes sales from various galleries, featuring a diverse range of artists and artworks of different sizes and origins.
+The dataset used in this project contains information about art sales, specifically focusing on galleries, artists, and the artworks they sold.
+It provides a comprehensive analysis of the art market across multiple years.
+The data includes sales from many different galleries, together with the information about artists and artworks of different sizes and origins.

-***The data used for this analysis was sourced from an Excel file containing the following key columns:***
+***The data used for this analysis is from an Excel file which was imported in SQL and contains the following columns:***

 - **Sale Date**: The date of the sale.
-- **Sales Year**: The year the sale occurred.
+- **Sales Year**: The year in which the painting was sold.
-- **Sales Month**: The month the sale occurred.
+- **Sales Month**: The month in which the painting was sold.
-- **Gallery**: The gallery where the sale was made.
+- **Gallery**: The gallery where the sale took place.
-- **Artist**: The name of the artist whose work was sold.
+- **Artist**: The name of the artist whose artwork was sold.
-- **Origin Year**: The year the artwork was created.
+- **Origin Year**: The year in which the artwork was created.
 - **Length (in)**: The length of the artwork (in inches).
 - **Width (in)**: The width of the artwork (in inches).
 - **Sale Price**: The price at which the artwork was sold.

 ## Key SQL Queries
-***Here are SQL queries used to perform the analysis, along with their explanations:***
+***Here are SQL queries used to for the analysis, along with their explanations:***

 - ##  yearly number of sales
-  Query Purpose: This query calculates the total number of paintings sold in each year.
-By grouping the data by the Sales_Year column, it provides insights into how the number of sales fluctuated year by year.
+  Query Purpose: This query calculates the total number of paintings sold in each year and  provides insights about how the number of sales fluctuated year by year.
+It groups the data by the Sales_Year column for clearly understanding the information
 - ```sql
    select [Sales_Year],
    count ( [Artist]) as "Quantity of Paintings"